INTERMAGNET/imag-tech-man/chapters/intermagnet/participation.rst

 Participation
 =============

-Intermagnet membership is available to institutions who wish to operate one or more INTERMAGNET Magnetic Observatories (IMOs).
+INTERMAGNET membership is available to institutions who wish to operate one or more INTERMAGNET Magnetic Observatories (IMOs).
 Members agree to allow distribution of their IMO data in accordance with INTERMAGNET guidelines.
 In return for